A Little Bird Tells Us About the Necessity of Native Plants

 Insects are crucial

 Most herbivorous insect species are called specialists, meaning they can’t choose what they eat.
-Their menu is short; they must rely on only certain types of plants (that they evolved with) which have certain chemical compositions that support them, and can’t exist where those plants don’t exist.
+Their menu is short: They must rely on only certain types of plants (that they evolved with) which have certain chemical compositions that support them, and can’t exist where those plants don’t exist.
 A well-known example is the monarch butterfly—an insect whose larvae can only feed on native milkweed plants—but there are countless others.
 If you already recognize the charms of regional native plants and have witnessed how growing them attracts more wildlife to your yard, all of this comes as no surprise.
 Native plants host and support more native herbivorous insects and, consequently, more birds and other wild ones.

 Egg cluster for Baby